 Definition: What is Gross Booking Revenue?

-Gross Booking Revenue (GBR) is a financial metric that represents the total revenue generated by renting out a room or property before taking into account any costs or expenses.
+Gross Booking Revenue (GBR) is the total revenue generated from room or property bookings before deducting any costs or expenses.
+It serves as a key financial metric in the vacation rental and hotel industries.

 Origin of the Term